 GENERAL CASTING, Epoxy Resin, price per kit

-Promotion: Order 4 or more in 11.1 L (3 gallons) kits at one time, $180 for 1 kit, please order it directly, we will do the deduction afterwards.
+Promotion: Order 4 or more in 11.1 L (3 gallons) kits at one time, $180 for 1 kit, please just order it directly, we will do the deduction when capture money.

 GENERAL CASTING ... suitable for most casting purpose, from small object like coin (harden within 12 hours) to large batch like river table (multi-layer-pour) ... also perfect solution for Surface Coating

 Epoxy Resin, GENERAL CASTING, is a two-component resin system.
 Designed to general casting and see through objects, also perfect for large surface coating

 Crystal clear, high see through, yellow resistance

 Thin liquid easy to handle, no bubble, self-Leveling

 No toxic, 100% solids, low VOC, low odor

 Resin: Bisphenol A Resin